paulgreg/json-store/README.md

 ## Configuration

-Copy `src/settings.json.dist` to `src/settings.json` and update values :
+Copy `.env.dist` to `.env` and update values :
-- `port` for server port, which also can be set by `process.env.PORT`
+- `PORT` for server port, which also can be set by `process.env.PORT`
-- `origin`, used to populate `Access-Control-Allow-Origin` header, can be a string or an array.
+- `ORIGIN`, used to populate `Access-Control-Allow-Origin` header, can be single value or multiple values separated by comma.
 Values should *not* contains ending slash
+- `AUTH_USER`
-- `authorization` should absolutly be updated using a long 64 characters password.
+- `AUTH_PASSWORD` should be updated using a long 64 characters password.
+- `UPLOAD_LIMIT`

 ## Security